sighupio/distribution/docs/releases/unreleased.md

 Welcome to SKD release `vTBD`.

-The distribution is maintained with ❤️ by the team [SIGHUP](https://sighup.io/).
+The distribution is maintained with ❤️ by the team [SIGHUP by ReeVo](https://sighup.io/).

 ## New Features since `v1.31.0`